Set up a Git repository

 \wsl$ path, for example,

-Check out a project from a remote host (clone)
+Create a project by checking out and attaching directories from a remote host (clone)

-DataGrip allows you to check out (in Git terms clone) an existing repository and create a new project based on the data you've downloaded.
+DataGrip allows you to check out (in Git terms clone) an existing repository and create a new project with the data you've downloaded.
+The new project will have the downloaded data available as attached directories in the Files tool window

 In the Get from Version Control dialog, specify the URL of the remote repository you want to clone, or select one of the VCS hosting services on the left.